hrk4649/godot_ios_plugin_iap/README.md

 % script/build.sh -g
 # Download specified godot version
 % script/build.sh -G 4.5
 # Generate godot header.
 In this case, it waits 600 seconds, assuming that the build process would be finished
+# SCons must be installed for this script to work
 % script/build.sh -Ht 600
 ```